BBurgarella/PyFFTDMA/README.md

 TestDMA.RunTempScan()
 ```

-The FscanAll.py file is used to post treat the CraFT results, it is configures through this code:
+The FscanAll.py file is used to post treat the CraFT results, it is configured through this code:
 ```
 ###############################################################
 #  Définition des listes de fréquence, température et essais  #